bplmaps/argo-astro/src/content/people/thomas-jefferys.md

 [^5]: S. Max Edelson, _The New Map of Empire: How Britain Imagined America before Independence_ (Cambridge, MA: Harvard University Press, 2017), 71.

 [^6]: S. Max Edelson, _The New Map of Empire, 202._

+### Bibliography

+Alexander, Isabella, and Cristina S. Martinez.
+“A Game Map: Object of Copyright and Form of Authority in Eighteenth-Century Britain.” _Imago Mundi: The International Journal for the History of Cartography_ 72, no. 2 (2020): 163–80.

+Edelson, S. Max. _The New Map of Empire: How Britain Imagined America before Independence._ Cambridge, MA: Harvard University Press, 2017.

+Harley, J.B.
+“The Bankruptcy of Thomas Jefferys: An Episode in the Economic History of Eighteenth Century Map-Making.” _Imago Mundi: The International Journal for the History of Cartography_ 20 (1966): 27–48.

+Pedley, Mary.
+“Maps, War, and Commerce: Business Correspondence with the London Map Firm of Thomas Jefferys and William Faden.” _Imago Mundi: The International Journal for the History of Cartography_ 48 (1996): 161–73.